Nuscross/vue-job/README.md

 How to run project

-On terminal run command : npm run serve
+On terminal run command :

+- npm run serve

-Open other terminal and run command : npm run server
+- Open other terminal

+- npm run server